 - High Feature Velocity

 Historically, we have relied on big routers from Juniper or Cisco to achieve these requirements.
-Those routers usually would have the full internet routing table stored, as well as giant TCAM tables for all ACLs needed to protect THE WHOLE INTERNET, and they are quite expensive.
+Those routers usually would have the full internet routing table stored, as well as giant TCAM tables for all ACL rules needed to protect THE WHOLE INTERNET, and those are quite expensive.
 More importantly, a real Software-Defined Network allows you to deliver innovation at the speed of software development rather than the speed of hardware vendors.

 Basically, 5 design principles are applied in order to fulfill those requirements: